arackaf/micro-graphql-svelte/docs/README.md

 <ShowData booksData={$booksState} subejctsData={$subjectsState} />
 ```

-but really, why not just go the extra mile and make wrappers for our various types, like so
+but really, why not go the extra mile and make wrappers for our various types, like so

 ```javascript
 //hardResetHelpers.js